 This was something I was adamant about, it was already a complex project, don’t make it any harder by working on the fringes.
 Concentrate on what you are good at and do it better.

-You have to be able to provide value, not just in the government contract world, but the anything you pursue.
-If you can provide that, the rarest of commodities you will find yourself in a very good position.
+You have to be able to provide value, not just in the government contract world, but anything you pursue.
+If you can provide that, the rarest of commodities, you will find yourself in a good position.
 One of the reasons why I enjoy the new emphasis on blog articles is the continued value added concepts.

 Don’t be afraid to say “no”